National Museum of Natural History Library

 The NMNH Main Location collects scholarly, highly technical and research-oriented materials in cross-disciplinary topics within the general areas of interest to the NMNH.
 It contains about 120,000 items on general science, biology, ecology, evolution, biodiversity, geology, paleontology, conservation and other subjects.
 There are over 540 journal subscriptions and a large number of journals received on exchange.

-Mineral Sciences Library and Cooper Reading Room
+Mineral Sciences Library

 The Mineral Sciences collection (Room E435-B) contains about 8,500 volumes and 45 journal subscriptions and focuses on mineralogy, gemmology, volcanology, meteorites, petrology, and geochemistry.